RobbinLawJavaScript/next-react-demos/bi-styling/ac-mui-theming/docs/mui-theming.md

 <link href="https://fonts.googleapis.com/css2?family=Lato:wght@100&display=swap" rel="stylesheet" />
 ```
 - in the `pages/index.js` modify the `Head` so that it includes the links above
-Note: there's different ways to link the conts here, but this is just one way to do so.
+Note: there's different ways to link the fonts here, but this is just one way to do so.
 - in the `utils/theme/config.js` edit the `themeOptions` so that it adds the following in the object.
 ```js
   typography: {